ComScore

 • Time Commitment: 1 hour

 This spread is hearty enough to play the role of main course.
-Our favorite part is the homemade basil-artichoke tapenade (which can easily be made ahead, BTW), hands down.
+Your guests will fall in love with the homemade basil-artichoke tapenade (which can easily be made ahead for maximum convenience, BTW).

 22. The Lighter Cheese Board